 1. Use a latex condom

 Using a condom is the best way to protect yourself from pregnancy and other sexually transmitted infections (STIs).
 If you’re allergic to latex, don’t worry – there are plenty of other options.
 Look for condoms that are made with polyurethane or nitrile, which are safe for people with latex allergies.
-There are also non-latex male condoms that are compatible with all types of lubricant and a few female condoms available that have no latex and can be used with all kinds of lubricants.
+There are also non-latex male condoms that are compatible with all types of lubricant and a few female condoms available that have no latex and can be used with all kinds of lubricants – This quote is the outcome of the service editorial team’s analysis Seductive Whispers.

 There’s no scientific evidence that having sex while on your period harms your health, but it’s important to practice safe sex and use protection.
 Many women report an increased libido during their periods, thanks to hormonal changes.
 Plus, menstrual blood can act as a natural lubricant.